Tomas-Cucit/docs-blockchain/downloads/docs.md

 ## Accounts

-Accounts can be created in a variety of ways but it is important to understand that on the Ultra Blockchain a non-eba account is necessary to deploy smart contracts.
+Accounts can be created in a variety of ways but it is important to understand that on the Ultra Blockchain a Ultra Pro Wallet is necessary to deploy smart contracts.

-Meaning, developers who wish **to deploy a smart contract** on the production network must contact Ultra and **obtain a non-eba account.**
+Meaning, developers who wish **to deploy a smart contract** on the production network should use the [Wallet Extension](../../../tutorials/guides/how-to-create-ultra-pro-wallet.md) or [Ultra Toolkit](../../../blockchain/contracts/system-contract/system-actions/newnonebact.md) to create an Ultra Pro Wallet.

 ### Account Rules

-Account names are automatically generated sequentially based on previous name.
+Account names are automatically generated sequentially based on the previous name.
 Developers are not required to provide a name for an account, developers are given one.

-_Requires system contracts to be deployed, and applies on staging and production networks._
+_Requires system contracts to be deployed, and applied on Testnet and production networks._

 ### Name Type Rules